Five reasons you need a Google My Business page (and how to get one)

 Read this post to learn how to attract more reviews from customers, as well as how to deal with negative reviews and turn them into a positive experience that your business can benefit from.

 You can also take advantage of category-specific features that GMB provides to help give customers more information about your business and make it easier to interact with you.
 For example, if you run a hotel, you can add ratings to your listing on GMB.
-If you have a health and beauty business, you can add a booking button or a list of the services you provide.
+If you have a food and drink business, you can add a menu.

 How to set up Google My Business